-

 God’s Perfect Plan.

-I actually stole this idea from TheoricalBS on YouTube.
-(Disclaimer: So I do not claim Originality or Original Thought) However, when I decided to talk to my wife and pastor on the things I found wrong with Christianity this is … Continue reading
+This Post is Part of Series of Post called Dissecting the Anatomy of God.
+Quick View: Table of Contents, I actually stole this idea from TheoricalBS on YouTube.
+(Disclaimer: So I do not claim Originality or Original Thought) However, when I decided … Continue reading

 Posted in attributes of God, christian faith, christian fraud, christian history, god, history